 Our stock price and financial results have fluctuated in the past and are likely to fluctuate in the future.
-Factors that may have a significant impact on the market price of our stock and our financial results include those identified above and throughout this Risk Factors section, as well as: volatility of the stock market in general and technology and semiconductor companies in particular; announcements concerning us, our suppliers, our competitors or our customers or licensees, including any announcement concerning the initiation of, or any developments in, any lawsuit or governmental investigation or proceeding against us; and variations between our actual financial results or guidance and expectations of securities analysts or investors, among others.
+Factors that may have a significant impact on the market price of our stock and our financial results include those identified above and throughout this Risk Factors section, as well as: volatility of the stock market in general and technology and semiconductor companies in particular; announcements concerning us, our suppliers, our competitors or our customers or licensees, including any announcement concerning the initiation of, or any developments in, any lawsuit or governmental investigation or proceeding against us, or any announcement concerning the implementation of tariffs or other trade restrictions affecting our products or those of our significant customers; and variations between our actual financial results or guidance and expectations of securities analysts or investors, among others.
 In the past, securities class action litigation has been brought against companies following periods of volatility in the market price of their securities, among other reasons.
-We are and may in the future be the target of securities litigation.
-Securities litigation could result in substantial uninsured costs and divert management's attention and our resources.
-Certain legal matters, including certain securities litigation brought against us, are described in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 5.
-Commitments and Contingencies."
+We have been in the past and may in the future be the target of securities litigation, which could result in substantial uninsured costs and divert management's attention and our resources.